timescale/docs/install/installation-kubernetes.md

 You can install a TimescaleDB instance on any Kubernetes deployment.
-Use the `timescaledb-single` Helm chart to deploy a highly available TimescaleDB database, and `timescaledb-multinode` to deploy a multi-node distributed TimescaleDB database.
+Use the `timescaledb-single` Helm chart to deploy a highly available TimescaleDB database.
 For more information about the components that are deployed with these charts, see [TimescaleDB on Kubernetes][timescaledb-k8s].

 Before you begin installing TimescaleDB on a Kubernetes deployment, make sure